FAIR2-for-research-software/git-with-it/episodes/branching.md

 ## Challenge 6: Checkout old commits

-- Look at the history of the `python-maths` repository and find out who the author of commit `585287a` was.
+- Look at the history of the `python-maths` repository and find out who the author of commit `585287a` was (there are several ways of doing this.)
 - Checkout this commit and look at the contents of the file `tests/test_add.py` (you can use `cat tests/test_add.py`).
 - Switch back to `HEAD` has anything changed in the `tests/test_add.py` file?